-She is a certified ACMG hiking guide who has been leading outdoor adventures with youth and adults since her twenties.
+She is an experienced hiking guide who has been leading outdoor adventures with youth and adults since her twenties.
 Miranda has been walking, hiking and scrambling in the Nelson area and mountains, sharing her passion for the wilderness and natural environment since 1998.

 Her background is in ecology, making her ability to translate and make sense of the landscape, plants and animals that are around you; off season she works as a Biology and Science teacher.
 Miranda is also a trained counselor and is skilled at working with youth and women on self esteem and worth issues, join her and rise to new heights!
 As a mother of an active boy, she’s enjoying rediscovering nature through his eyes.

 Marty has been guiding in the Selkirks since 1998, and is a CAA Level Two.
 He is based in Golden, BC, a perfect location for skiing the Selkirks, Rockies, and the Purcell Ranges.
 He has guided at numerous heli and cat skiing operations, and has led trips BC backcountry lodges and huts.

 Living in Golden has allowed Martin to ski tour at Rogers Pass for hundreds of days, and he knows the glaciers, glades, and classic tree skiing found there very well.
 He is enthusiastic about sharing the beauty and magic of the backcountry in winter with SMG guests.